m-voit/python-playground/README.md

-# python-playground
+# Python playground

-Playground to experiment with python
+This project is a playground to experiment with python and the python ecosystem